cerner/terra-framework/packages/terra-pills/README.md

 ## LICENSE

-Copyright 2021 Cerner Innovation, Inc.
+Copyright 2021 - present Cerner Innovation, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at